iuravic/duktig-skeleton-web-app/README.md

 <a name="configuration"></a>
 # Configuration

-Before taking a final step and delving into the configuration, please take a moment to also look the [`duktig-core`](https://github.com/iuravic/duktig-core)'s own documentation and the framework project description.
+Before taking a final step and looking into the configuration, please take a moment to also look the [`duktig-core`](https://github.com/iuravic/duktig-core)'s documentation.

 <a name="configuration-files"></a>
 ## Configuration files

-Duktig's configuration is contained within the simple [`.php` config files](https://github.com/iuravic/duktig-core/tree/master/src/Config) inside the `Config` directory.
-Your application's `Config` folder should mirror the contents of the `duktig-core`'s config.
+Duktig's configuration is contained within the simple [`'.php'` config files](https://github.com/iuravic/duktig-core/tree/master/src/Config) inside the `Config` directory.
+Your application's [`Config` folder](https://github.com/iuravic/duktig-skeleton-web-app/tree/master/src/Config) should mirror the contents of the `duktig-core`'s config.
 The core's and your application's configurations get fully merged at runtime, and all the config values defined in your application overwrite those from the core's.
 The only exception to this is the `services.php` file whose content is not overwritten, but merged with your application's `services.php`.
 In order to skip the core's services configuration, the config parameter `'skipCoreServices'` can be used.

 <a name="the-configuration-service"></a>
 ## The configuration service

 The configuration service is used to access the configuration parameters and values, that is the contents of the `config.php` file.
-It implements a simple API given by the `Duktig\Core\Config\ConfigInterface`.
+It implements a simple API given by the [`Duktig\Core\Config\ConfigInterface`](https://github.com/iuravic/duktig-core/blob/master/src/Core/Config/ConfigInterface.php).

-It can be accessed via dependency injection, where it is type-hinted as the `ConfigInterface`, which will then have the `Duktig\Core\Config\Config` service resolved in its place.
+It can be accessed via dependency injection, where it is type-hinted as the `ConfigInterface`, which will then have the [`Duktig\Core\Config\Config`](https://github.com/iuravic/duktig-core/blob/master/src/Core/Config/Config.php) service resolved in its place.

 The configuration service is a shared service, meaning that its instantiation will not return a blank instance, but an already configured value object.

 <a name="implementing-duktig-cores-requirements"></a>
 ## Implementing duktig-core's requirements

 The `duktig-core` package's has [requirements](https://github.com/iuravic/duktig-core/blob/master/README.md#requirements) which must be implemented and provided in order to create a full-functioning application environment.
-Those [requirements](https://github.com/iuravic/duktig-core/blob/master/README.md#requirements) need to be implemented, and [registered](registering-services) with the container.
+Those requirements need to be implemented, and [registered](registering-services) with the container.
 The `duktig-skeleton-web-app` package already implements all those requirements; they are packaged separately (see chapter [dependencies](https://github.com/iuravic/duktig-skeleton-web-app#dependencies)) and already resolved as the project's [requirements](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/composer.json).

 <a name="registering-services"></a>
 ## Registering services

-Services are registered in the `Config/services.php` file in your app folder.
+Services are registered in the [`Config/services.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/services.php) file in your app folder.
 This file must return a closure which gets the container as it's argument, and returns it after configuring it:

 ```php
 <?php